20 Ways to Wear the Undercut Hairstyle in 2023

 Who knew this haircut had such a juicy past?

 Whoever predicted that the undercut hairstyle would prevail to this day is probably laughing all the way to the bank.
-Did you know that this edgy, directionial style making its rounds on the fashion scene had quite the colorful past?
-To give you an update on the most modern ways to wear it, we’re sharing a brief history lesson, as well as 10 of the swaggiest undercut hairstyles to check out:
+Did you know that this edgy, directional style making its rounds on the fashion scene had quite a colorful past?
+To give you an update on the most modern ways to wear it, we’re sharing a brief history lesson, as well as 15 of the most stylish undercut hairstyles to check out:

 History of the Undercut Hairstyle

-It then became a fixture of the punk and new wave scene in the 1980s and gained even more steam two years ago, thanks to celebrities who displayed and rhapsodized the undercut in its various forms.
-Today, it remains one of the most sought-after styles, notoriety aside, due to its versatility, ease of wear and some would say an unparalleled swag factor.
+It then became a fixture of the punk and new wave scene in the 1980s and gained even more steam two years ago.
+This was thanks to celebrities who displayed and rhapsodized the undercut in its various forms.
+Today, it remains one of the most sought-after styles, notoriety aside, due to its versatility, ease of wear, and some would say an unparalleled swag factor.

 1. Undercut with side quiff